jelinski-lab-pedology/MXXX-project-template/README.md

 This folder contains anything that is not relevant to the current workflow but that you are not ready to delete permanently *yet*.
 Items can be moved to the archive folder at any time.
 Consider including in git-ignore.

+### /09-metadata

+This folder contains all metadata files and metadata products.
+- MXXX-project-name-metadata.json: This is your metadata file for the entire project.
+This metadata file should be formatted according to our general conventions on metadata *here*.
+- MXXX-project-name-metadata.html: This is the .html file generated from dataspice -/csvs: this is a subdirectory to contain foundational .csv files used to build the .json and html using the [*dataspice*](https://cran.r-project.org/web/packages/dataspice/index.html) package [^9].

+This is your metadata file for the entire project (note that all datasets should also have associated metadata files as well in the 00-data directory.
+This metadata file should be formatted according to our general conventions on metadata *here*.

 ### /docs

 If you choose to create a Quarto e-book to consolidate your metadata and readmes as well as project workflow and potentially manuscript, all relevant files should go in this subdirectory.
 More information on generating an html book from separate markdown files *here*.
 NOTE - the only way to get GitHub Pages to find the files and render the htmls together is to have them in a /docs subdirectory.
 There is no other options currently.
 That is why /docs doesn't have a number before it.